Berlin German Language School Trips & Tours

 - 1 in 10 free place ratio

-Price shown is based on 40 paying passengers departing from a London airport in Nov 2018 and is subject to availability.
+Price shown is based on 40 paying passengers from selected departure points in Feb 2019 and is subject to availability.

 On-tour support includes...